kirankashyap/kirankashyap.github.io/index.md

+> _Manifest the divinity within you and everything will be harmoniously arranged around it
+> - Swami Vivekananda_

 ## A Glimpse of Kiran

 Kiran Kashyap is a proud Scrum Master and an agility enthusiast.
 His daily job is filled with exciting activities ranging from fighting impediments raised by his teams to proudly serving coffees to stressed-out team members.